GentCH/Android-Snackbar-DialogBox-WriteReadFile/README.md

 Step 3: Click "+" -> "1 Library dependency"
 Step 4: Type "design" and search.
 Add the design library relevant to the API (usually it appears on the top if the search list).
 Click "OK".
 Step 5: Click "File" -> "Sync Project with Gradle Files".

+///Install "app-debug.apk" and try it out :D ///